MStypulkowski/diffused-heads/README.md

 ### [Project](https://mstypulkowski.github.io/diffusedheads/) | [Paper](https://arxiv.org/abs/2301.03396) | [Demo](https://youtu.be/DSipIDj-5q0)
 Here you can find information about training and evaluation of Diffused Heads.
 If you want to test our model on CREMA, please switch back to [main](https://github.com/MStypulkowski/diffused-heads/tree/main).

 **Note**: No checkpoints or datasets are provided.
 This code was roughly cleaned and can have bugs.
 Please raise an issue to open discussion on your problem.
-We aplogize for the delay in publishing the code.
+We apologize for the delay in publishing the code.

+## Checkpoints
+CREMA checkpoint can be downloaded [here](https://drive.google.com/file/d/1QiUbnV4MfCYXTtICinDW4Frd_di7xphx/view?usp=sharing).
+No LRW checkpoint will be provided due to the license.

 ## Data
 ### Alignment
 Our model works best on videos with the same alignment.
 To prepare videos, please use [face processor](https://github.com/DinoMan/face-processor).
 You can experiment with different offset values.

 ### Audio embeddings
 Precompute audio embeddings for your dataset.

+We worked with the one from [SDA](https://github.com/DinoMan/speech-driven-animation?tab=readme-ov-file#using-the-encodings).
+You can use part of the demo code from [main](https://github.com/MStypulkowski/diffused-heads/tree/main) where a scripted checkpoint is provided.

 You are free to use any suitable audio encoder.
-We used the one from [SDA](https://github.com/DinoMan/speech-driven-animation?tab=readme-ov-file#using-the-encodings).
 Perhaps a better (and easier) choice is [Whisper Large](https://huggingface.co/openai/whisper-large-v3).
+Remember to change the dimension of audio embeddings in the config file, if needed.

 ### Folder structure
-The provided dataset class work on predefined `file_list.txt` containing relative paths to video clips.
-An examples can be found in `datasets/` The data folder should contain subfolders `audio/` and `video/` with separate audio and video files.
+The provided dataset class works on predefined `file_list.txt` containing relative paths to video clips.
+Examples can be found in `datasets/` The data folder should contain subfolders `audio/` and `video/` with separate audio and video files.

 ## Scripts
 To train the model, specify paths and parameters in `./configs/config.yaml`.